SamClarke2012/tinyDancer/README.md

 #Hold me closer tinyDancer!

 Don't want to pay $200 for a [Slow Dance time frame](https://www.kickstarter.com/projects/xercyn/slow-dance-a-frame-that-slows-down-time "Slow Dance time frame")?

 I don't blame you!
-So naturally, as a maker/hacker ... you build your own!
+And naturally, as a maker/hacker ... you build your own!

 One of the more expensive parts of that project is the microcontroller, for this the [time frame](https://www.kickstarter.com/projects/xercyn/slow-dance-a-frame-that-slows-down-time "Slow Dance time frame") uses an Atmel MEGA series chipset which is overkill to say the least as most of this microcontroller's peripherals such as I/O, timers and serial comms aren't used at all.